abhishekchoudhary0210/abhishekchoudhary0210/README.md

 ## 💼 Projects Showcase

 - **Solar Power Analysis**
-  A Streamlit-based dashboard to analyze and visualize solar plant data.
+  A Streamlit-based dashboard to analyse and visualise solar plant data.
 It offers insights into power generation, weather effects, and efficiency trends to support data-driven energy decisions.

 - **Comprehensive Stroke Analysis**
   Explored a healthcare dataset to identify key risk factors contributing to strokes.
-Applied exploratory data analysis and visualization to highlight patterns.
+Applied exploratory data analysis and visualisation to highlight patterns.

+  - **Used Car Price Prediction Model**
+  Based on car specifications, this model predicts the expected sale Price for the used car.
+Projects involve Data Cleaning and Preprocessing, Exploratory Data Analysis (EDA), Model Selection, Training and Deployment with Streamlit.

 ...and many more in progress 🚀